Ai Expo Africa 2020 - Innovation Wall Challenge: the winners have been announced

 Artificial intelligence is a technology area that can be used to address unique and major societal challenges.
 It is also an area where the sharing of international expertise is necessary.

-By sponsoring the “Wall of Innovation” at the AI Expo summit, the French Embassy wishes to reiterate its commitment to supporting the visibility and development of the creativity of South African students and innovation in the country.
+By sponsoring the innovation wall at AI Expo Africa 2020 online, the French Embassy wishes to reiterate its commitment to supporting the visibility and development of the creativity of African students, entrepreneurs, start-ups and small innovative companies.

 The French South African Tech Labs: The internet era has made the world becoming more and more competitive and customer experience has become a fantastic opportunity for organisations and government institutions to distinguish themselves and get an advantage over their competitors.
 With the field of customer experience artificial intelligence (AI) can play a key role in reducing time to service customers all while improving customer satisfaction levels at a fraction of the costs.
 We are looking for AI solutions that improve customer experience in any form or function.

 Winner: Grace Gichanga, Founder, Masenze Strategic Advisors (Luma Law)

 The 4th Industrial Revolution Incubators: The Covid 19 pandemic has amplified the economic imbalance in South Africa, a lack of basic necessities such as basic healthcare, food, water, energy and sanitization has subjected communities to poverty and left vulnerable.We therefore challenge South African innovators to create solutions using artificial intelligence to establish a tool that can enable government to evaluate descriptive data that will assist them to reach impoverished areas and deliver services and basic necessities with speed.

 - 1st Neo Moloi, COO, Sawubona Mycelium, South Africa

 - 2nd Adivhaho Bridgette Mphaphuli, Research Student, University of Johannesburg, South Africa